-You may also want to consider collecting both quantitative and qualitative data to help you better understand how various stakeholders experienced your PTHV Week celebration.
-The table below outlines key differences.
+You may also want to consider collecting both quantitative and qualitative data that help you better understand how various stakeholders experienced your PTHV Week celebration.
+The table below outlines key differences between some common data collection methods.

-Quantitative Data Qualitative Data Method Paper or Electronic Feedback Surveys Empathetic Interviews and Focus Groups Purpose Gather the same information from many people More deeply understand people's experiences and perspectives Pros & Cons FastInexpensiveProvides general themes but limited details Requires skillResource intensiveProvides details and descriptions
+Quantitative Data Qualitative Data Method Paper or Electronic Feedback Surveys Empathetic Interviews and Focus Groups Purpose Gather the same information from many people More deeply understand people's expe- riences and perspectives Pros & Cons Fast Inexpensive Provides general themes but limited details Requires skill Resource intensive Provides details and descriptions

-III.
 Sample Data Collection Tools

 The aforementioned evaluation toolkit offers a plethora of sample surveys and interview questions that may be adapted for the purposes of evaluating your PTHV Week.
-These tools can be adapted to assess stakeholders' overall home visit experiences, as well as garner PTHV Week-specific feedback.
+These tools can be adapted to assess stakeholders' overall home visit experiences as well as garner PTHV Week-specific feedback.
 Below are additional data collection tools for schools and districts that have been adapted from the toolkit and that can be used to measure the impact of PTHV Week activities.
 Tools include: